 Reviewed by Melinda (Santa) Gladden, LCSW

-Dissociative Identity Disorder (DID), previously known as Multiple Personality Disorder, is not a condition that a person is born with.
-Rather, individuals with dissociative disorders develop the condition over time, and therefore, the disorder can be confusing, and sometimes frightening to address.
+Dissociative Identity Disorder (DID), previously known as Multiple Personality mental illness, is not a condition that a person is born with.
+Rather, individuals with dissociative mental illnesses develop the condition over time, and therefore, the mental illness can be confusing, and sometimes frightening to address.

-To understand DID, and its causes, it is first important to understand the different types of dissociative disorders and their terminologies.
+To understand DID, and its causes, it is first important to understand the different types of dissociative mental illnesses and their terminologies.

-There are three primary types of dissociative disorders:
+There are three primary types of dissociative mental illnesses:

 - Dissociative Amnesia: Shown in the form of major memory loss, dissociative amnesia will cause a person to forget important facts about themselves.
 It’s even further categorized into the different ways it presents itself: